|

 who would drive, Ramsey reluctantly rode shotgun, and the timid Dr.

 Hammad took the wheel.
-He actually did very well, though I doubt his
+He actually did very well, though I doubt

-repeated use of turn signals was appreciated or even noticed by any
+his repeated use of turn signals was appreciated or even noticed by any

 other drivers.
 The drive was not too far and was beautiful.
-We went up

-very polluted.
-There are no emission laws here, and the air over
+impressive, though very polluted.
+There are no emission laws here,

-downtown is visibly heavy with the exhaust of many early model Mercedes,
+and the air over downtown is visibly heavy with the exhaust of many

-through the alleys like chainsaws with seats.
+scooters buzzing through the alleys like chainsaws with seats.

 We finally arrived at